Dried and salted cod: Culinary uses

 Before it can be eaten, salt cod must be rehydrated and desalinated by soaking in cold water for one to three days, changing the water two to three times a day.

 In Europe, the fish is prepared for the table in a wide variety of ways, most commonly with potatoes and onions in a casserole, as croquettes, or as battered, deep-fried pieces.
 In France, brandade de morue is a popular baked gratin dish of potatoes mashed with rehydrated salted cod, seasoned with garlic and olive oil.
 Some Southern France recipes skip the potatoes altogether and blend the salted cod with seasonings into a paste. many recipes are found in France, like Grand aïoli, Raïto or Gratin de morue.
 There is a particularly wide variety of salt cod dishes in Portuguese cuisine.
 In Greece, fried cod is often served with skordalia.
 There are also numerous, varied specialities in north-eastern Italy.
 In the south Italian region of Campania, dried and salted cod under the name baccalà is common enough that fish markets have specially designated areas where water is constantly run over the dried fish.
 It is also sold in supermarkets, already reconstituted, permitting quick domestic preparations wherein it is fried, boiled to make a salad or casserole, or simmered with flavourings.

 Salt cod is part of many European celebrations of the Christmas Vigil, and the modern Italian-American Feast of the Seven Fishes.

 In several islands of the West Indies, it forms the basis of the common dish saltfish.
 In Jamaica, the national dish is ackee and saltfish.
 In Bermuda, it is served with potatoes, avocado, banana and boiled egg in the traditional codfish and potato breakfast.
 In some regions of Mexico, it is fried with egg batter, then simmered in red sauce and served for Christmas dinner.
 Salted cod is very popular in Puerto Rico where it is used in many traditional dishes such as bacalaíto, buñuelos de bacalao, cod salad tossed with a variety of ingredients and anchovy caper vinaigrette (serenata de bacalao), cod stewed (bacalao a la Vizcaina) stuffed in coconut arepas, one-pot coconut rice and cod (arroz con bacalao y coco), guanime with coconut stew bacalao, and caldo santo a soup similar to sancocho made with coconut milk and cod.
 Lares Ice Cream Parlor in Lares, Puerto Rico is known for bacalao ice cream.
 In the Dominican Republic it is typically stewed in a heavy tomato sauce and oregano base or served on Lent with boiled eggs, potatoes, sliced raw red onion and bell peppers.

+Salted cod made its way to Philippines via the Spanish Spanish galleon trade in the form of bacalao or bakalaw, a stew with a tomato and roasted capsicum base special to Holy Week.

 In Liverpool, England, prior to the post-war slum clearances, especially around the docks, salt fish was a popular traditional Sunday morning breakfast.